 The product development strategy, like the market development strategy is risky.
 This is because product development involves investing in developing a completely new product.
 The product will also need further investments for distribution, marketing and manpower.
 Furthermore, by introducing a wrong product which does not gain acceptance in the market, you might be affecting your brand equity.
 Thus plotting your firm in the right quadrant on the Ansoff matrix becomes critical.

-4) Diversification – Diversification is a strategy used in the Ansoff matrix when the product is completely new and is being introduced in a new market.
+4) Diversification strategy in Ansoff Matrix – Diversification is a strategy used in the Ansoff matrix when the product is completely new and is being introduced in a new market.
 The best example for Diversification can be big groups like Tata or Reliance which initially started with one product but have expanded into completely unrelated segments by introducing new or their own products.
 Tata for example has presence in steel, motors and now in retail.

 However, Diversification should be taken as a last option and should be adopted only when the company is very strong financially.
 As seen in the above two strategies, if the product or the market changes, the company has to do some heavy investments to be successful.
 In case of Diversification, both product and market are new and hence the amount of investment required would be high thereby considerably increasing the risk factor.
 Therefore we see larger groups with deep pockets and multiple SBU’s actually using the process of diversification.